JiangWeiGitHub/Docker/README.md

 + Verify docker is installed correctly.<p>
 `sudo docker run hello-world`<p>
   *This command downloads a test image and runs it in a container.
 When the container runs, it prints an informational message.
 Then, it exits.*<p>

+#### Upgrade Docker
+`sudo apt-get upgrade docker-engine`<p>

+#### Uninstallation
+`sudo apt-get purge docker-engine`<p>

+To uninstall the Docker package and dependencies that are no longer needed:<p>
+`sudo apt-get autoremove --purge docker-engine`<p>

+The above commands will not remove images, containers, volumes, or user created configuration files on your host.
+If you wish to delete all images, containers, and volumes run the following command:<p>
+`rm -rf /var/lib/docker`<p>

+  *You must delete the user created configuration files manually.*<p>

 ***